xrettle/WFGY/TensionUniverse/BlackHole/Q043_origin_of_cosmic_inflation.md

   * field excursion range,
   * presence or absence of graceful exit behavior.

-We treat PhiProfile as an **effective summarizer**, not a fundamental field definition or Lagrangian.
+We treat PhiProfile as an effective summarizer, not a fundamental field.

 3. Primordial scalar and tensor spectra